winduum/winduum-docs/docs/blog/index.md

 Winduum 3 removes and renames JavaScript APIs, changes some component markup and updates several defaults.
 Existing projects should treat it as a deliberate migration rather than a dependency-only upgrade.

-- Follow the [Winduum v3 migration guide](/migrations/winduum-v3) for core styles, component markup, native APIs, Tailwind CSS utilities and renamed options.
+- Follow the [Winduum v3 migration guide](/migrations/winduum-v3) to upgrade core styles, component markup, native APIs and `winduum-stimulus` controllers together.
-- Follow the [winduum-stimulus v3 migration guide](/migrations/winduum-stimulus-v3) when upgrading Stimulus controllers alongside the core package.
-- Follow the [winduum-elements migration guide](/migrations/winduum-elements-v3) only after both previous migrations are complete when replacing the migrated Stimulus integration with Custom Elements.
+- Follow the [winduum-elements migration guide](/migrations/winduum-elements-v3) only after that migration works when replacing the migrated Stimulus integration with Custom Elements.
 - Review the full [Winduum changelog](https://github.com/winduum/winduum/blob/next/CHANGELOG.md) for the release-by-release details.

 Winduum 3 is not a rewrite of what a component library looks like.
 It is a rewrite of who should own the behavior.
 Whenever the browser can provide the semantics, focus handling, top layer, scrolling or animation, Winduum now lets the browser do it — and keeps its own JavaScript focused on progressive enhancement.